-It is important to note that there are still 17 outstanding investigations for 2018 which, when closed, may impact the overall verification rate for that year.
-Like the previous chart, 2019 data is not yet reflected given the number of cases that currently remain open.
+It is important to note that there are still 10 outstanding investigations for 2018 which, when closed, may impact the overall verification rate for that year.
+The data for 2019 is not yet reflected given the number of cases that currently remain open.